orca-io/orca-challenges/challenge-ais-viewer/README.md

 ### Frontend

-1. Use MapLibre GL JS[4] for displaying the map
+1. Use Mapbox Maps SDK for React Native[4] for displaying the map
 2. Show vessels on the map
-    - Show the vessel's course so that the course of the vessel is clearly visible via the direction of the marker
+    - Make sure that the course of the vessel is clearly visible via the direction of the marker
 3. Display vessels only when map zoom level 12 or more to set a boundary for client-side performance
-4. Displayed vessels should be near real-time - ~10 seconds delay from receiving it on the backend to being added/updated on the map
+4. Displayed vessels should be near real-time - max 10 seconds delay from receiving it on the backend to being added/updated on the map
 5. Displayed vessels should be fresh - don’t show vessels that haven’t been updated in the past 2 minutes